Two Usefull Tips to make a Burglar Alarm More Effective

 Wireless Alarms and how to get the most out of them

-If you are thinking of installing a wireless security alarm to your house, I will give you a few tips that will make the system more effective and reliable.
+If you are thinking of installing a wireless security alarm in your house, I will give you a few tips that will make the system more effective and reliable.

 Quite often people will put the main wireless control panel on the wall close to the rear door, or sometimes in the hallway near to the front door, with the idea that it will be easy to switch on and off when they leave or entire the premises.
 Now there is nothing wrong with the idea from that point of view of ease of use, but it can render the alarm system vulnerable if the burglar broke in through the door.